 New Drug Store.
-THE Subscribers have entered into partnership, under the firm of Haywood & Scott, for Weir, E. W. Ogburn, Robert M. Sloan, Robert P. | the purpose of conducting the Drug and Apothe-E. BURKE HAYWOOD.
+THE Subscribers have entered into partnership, under the firm of Haywood & Scott, for Weir, E. W. Ogburn, Robert M. Sloan, Robert P. | the purpose of conducting the Drug and Apothecary business.
+E. BURKE HAYWOOD.

 CHARLES G. SCOTT.
 Raleigh, August 2nd, 1853.
 VALUABLE COTTON MACHINERY AND LEASE OF MILLS WITH WATER POWER.
-THE Canal Mills Company, intending to close their business, will offer at Public Auction, on Tuesday, sixth of September, at 4 o'clock, P. M., (unless previously disposed of at private sale,) their valuable Cotton Machinery for the manufacture of cotton goods, as described below, together with the benefit of the lease of the two Mills, with ample Water Power, belonging to the Appomattox Canal Old Bourbon Whiskey.
-Company, for a term of years, being at an annual Cincinatti Rectified Whiskey. retail of \$1200 for each Mill.
-They are four story Baltimore and Philadelphia Gin. brick buildings, and within ten minutes walk from ertained by calling on the undersigned.
+THE Canal Mills Company, intending to close their business, will offer at Public Auction, on Tuesday, sixth of September, at 4 o'clock, P. M., (unless previously disposed of at private sale,) their valuable Cotton Machinery for the manufacture of cotton goods, as described below, together with the benefit of the lease of the two Mills, with ample Water Power, belonging to the Appomattox Canal Company, for a term of years, being at an annual retail of \$1200 for each Mill.
+They are four story brick buildings, and within ten minutes walk from chine shop.
+The lower Mill contains the following Machinery One 36 inch Picker Forty-five & Wide Looms Three 36 inch Wide Looms Four Double head Drawing Frames

-The upper Mill contains the following manchine-Three Double head Drawing Frames Three geared Speeders of 24 Spindles each Seven Live Spindle Warp Spinning Frames of 120 Spindles each One Spooling frame, four Warpers, seven Dresser Frames; one Cloth Press.
-Cans, Belting, Bobbers, Quilts, Spool Harness, Shuttles, Reeds, Change Wheels, Tools, Vices, 1 Saide Lathe, 2 Hand Lathes.
-The lower Mill contains the following Machinery: One 36 inch Picker freesboro'; H. B. Williams, Charlotte; John B. Twenty-three 36 inch Cotton Cards Forty-five & Wide Looms Three 36 inch Wide Looms Four Double head Drawing Frames Five Counter Twist Speeders of 10 stands each Ten Live Spindle Warp Spinning Frames of 128 Spindles each Two Mules of 176 Spindles One Carpet Warp twister of 60 Spindles one Press for Baling, Yarn, Cans, Belting, &c., also the Shafting, Gearing, and a new Water Wheel, Also, the Tenements on the opposite side of the Canal, adjoining Mr. James Dunlop's residence, with the lease of the property.
-The whole will be shown by Mr. David Adams at the Mills.
-The terms and conditions will be made known at the One Spooling Frame, four Reels, one Yarn Press, ANDREW KEVAN.
+Three Double head Drawing Frames The average cost of Insurance upon the plan of | Three geared Speeders of 24 Spindles each also the Shafting, Gearing, and a new Water Wheel, Framed.
+Also, the Tenements on the opposite side of the Canal, adjoining Mr. James Dunlop's residence, with the lease of the property.
+The whole will be wholesale or retail, an extensive stock of shown by Mr. David Adams at the Mills.
+The terms and conditions will be made known at the Adapted to the wants of the trade in Virginia, time of sale.

+Seven Live Spindle Warp Spinning Frames of 120 Spindles each tors and Officers of this Company for the present | One Dead Spindle do of 64 Spindles One Spooling frame, four Warpers, seven Dresser Frames; one Cloth Press.
+Cans, Belting, Bobbers, J. G. B. Roulhac, C. W. D. Hutchings, Jno.
+R. | Quilts, Spool Harness, Shuttles, Reeds, Change Wheels, Tools, Vices, 1 Slide Lathe, 2 Hand Lathes,

+Five Counter Twist Speeders of 10 stands each Ten Live Spindle Warp Spinning Frames of 128 Spindles each Two Mules of 176 Spindles One Carpet Warp twister of 60 Spindles One Spooling Frame, four Reels, one Yarn Press, one Press for Baling, Yarn, Cans, Belting, &c.,

+ANDREW KEVAN.
 Agent Canal Mills Company.
 Petersburg, Aug.
-12, 1853. lathew O'Brien, G. W. Grafflin.
-J. P. Hanson O'Brien, Grafflin & Hanson, JOBBERS OF FOREIGN AND DOMESTIC താരുന്നു അതത്താ No. 5, Hanover Street, Near Market, BALTIMORE.
+12, 1853.
+Mathew O'Brien, G. W. Grafflin.
+J. P. Hanson O'Brien, Grafflin & Hanson, JOBBERS OF FOREIGN AND DOMESTIC BRY GOODS.

-time of sale.
+No. 5, Hanover Street, Near Market,

+BALTIMORE.

-UNIVERSITY OF MARYLAND.
-MAHE FORTY-SIXTH ANNUAL SESSION WILL begin on THURSDAY, October 13th, 1858, and end on the 1st of March, 1854.
-Principles and Practice of Surgery and Clinical Chemistry and Pharmacy-WM.
-E. A. AIKEN Principles and Practice of Medicine and Clinical Medicine-SAMUEL CHEW, M. D. Anatomy and Physiology-JOSEPH ROBY Obstetrics-RICHARD H. THOMAS, M. D. Materia Medica, Therapeutics and Pathology- GEO.
-W. MILTENBERGER, M. D.
+July 5, 1853. every respect, offered for sale at manufacturer's prices, and will be packed securely to go any disness on the economical and expeditious princple of UNIVERSITY OF MARYLAND.
+MAL FORTY-SIXTH ANNUAL SESSION will begin on THURSDAY, October 13th, 1853, and end on the 1st of March, 1854.
+Principles and Practice of Surgery and Clinical Surgery-NATHAN R. SMITH, M. D. Chemistry and Pharmacy-WM.
+E. A. AIKEN

+Principles and Practice of Medicine and Clini cal Medicine-SAMUEL CHEW, M. D. Anatomy and Physiology-JOSEPH ROBY Obstetrics-RICHARD H. THOMAS, M. D. Materia Medica.
+Therapeutics and Pathology-